AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 }
 ````

 What I am seeing is that the result of 'this._weather.isStormy()' defines if the Error will be thrown or not.
 So, I can get visibility on what is its result by doing console.log(this._weather.isStormy()) just before it.
-The I can go to the file SpecRunner.html in the browser, right click and inspect the page, then I go to see what is happening in the console.
+I can go to the file SpecRunner.html in the browser, right click and inspect the page, then I go to see what is happening in the console.

 ![Console-Airport-challenge-js](readme_images/Console-Airport-challenge-js.png)